 Primary Avenues Students Should Explore When Applying for Financial Aid

-- Federal aid: The FAFSA form must be filled out annually for the student to be eligible for subsidized and unsubsidized Stafford Loans; PLUS loans; as well as need-based federal grants: Pell, Academic Competitiveness, TEACH, and SMART.
+- Federal Aid: The FAFSA form must be filled out annually for the student to be eligible for federal student loans, as well as need-based federal grants.

-- Campus-based financial aid: Scholarships, Federal Work-Study, and grants including the Federal Perkins Loan and the Federal Supplemental Educational Opportunity Grant (FSEOG).
+- Campus-Based Financial Aid: Schools may offer scholarships, work study and grants, including Perkins loans and the Federal Supplemental Educational Opportunity Grant (FSEOG).
 Most states and schools use the FAFSA to determine eligibility for other non-federal aid.